deanhet/fb-translate/README.md

 # fb-translate
 A simple script that hooks into facebook and google translate api's.
-Speak to different languages on the fly!
+Allowing you to speak to different languages on the fly!

+Example:
+Person 1: Sends you a message in Romanian
+You: Recieve message translated to English
+You: Send reply in English
+Person: Recieves your reply in Romanian

 ## How to use ##
 - Install `node` and `npm`